statds/practicing-git-GarrickHoo/learningGit.md

 GitHub offers live trainings with a hands-on, project-based approach for those who love the command line and those who don't.

 Training for your company
-GitHub offers in-person classes taught by our highly-experienced educators.
-Contact us to ask your training-related questions.